javalce/eslint-config/README.md

 ### Testing

-To enable testing support, you must enable the `testing` option in the configuration.
+To enable testing support, you must enable the `test` option in the configuration.
 You can choose between `jest` or `vitest` and it will load the recommended rules for each testing library.

 #### Testing with Jest